Asmaa98Nabil/Gesture_Volume_conrtrol/README.md

 # Gesture_Volume_conrtrol
-Control the volume after hands detection
+After hands detection use it in application like: control the volume in real time